mosip/mosip/README.md

 ## Releases

 The latest release of MOSIP, version **1.2.0 LTS** is here!
-Check out the exciting new services and enhancements in the [documentation](https://docs.mosip.io/1.2.0/).
+Check out the exciting new services added and enhancements in the documentation.

+To know more about MOSIP and its offerings, see our documentation on [docs.mosip.io](https://docs.mosip.io/1.2.0/).

 ### Latest Release